 – KINBER is pleased to provide a Letter of Collaboration for an NSF submitted proposal.
 To request a Letter of Collaboration, we will need to have a copy of your full proposal at least two weeks prior to the solicitation deadline to ensure that we have sufficient time to return a Letter of Collaboration.

-Please contact Jennifer Oxenford, Director of Community Engagement, at firstname.lastname@example.org or 717-963-7490 to request more information and/or learn how KINBER can support your grant proposal development and submission including any specific requests for Letters of Collaboration.
+Please contact Jennifer Oxenford, Director of Research and Community Engagement, at firstname.lastname@example.org or 717-963-7490 to request more information and/or learn how KINBER can support your grant proposal development and submission including any specific requests for Letters of Collaboration.